 To do this, make two 15 degree cuts on one side of the angle iron as shown above.
 Once cut, you can easily bend it together by hand.
 Optional: Weld the seam together (but not necessary).

 Attaching the coping

-These funboxes are truly a blast to skate and fairly easy to build, but I do have one suggestion.
-If you can afford it and have the room, make the funbox at least six feet wide if not eight.
+As with the last funbox, if you can afford it and have the room, make the funbox at least six feet wide if not eight.
 With the funbox being only 4' wide, you may find it hard to set up for the ledge.
 Especially with tricks that require you to approach it at an angle.

 Good luck, and have fun!